niwinz/niwibe-site/content/blog/2015-11-28-using-reduce-functions-for-state-transformations.md

-Title: State transformations with reduce functions
+Title: Using reduce functions for state transformations
-Tags: clojurescript, state management, state, reactjs,
+Tags: clojurescript, state management, state, reactjs, multimethods

 Most of the times I found clojurescript web applications mixing UI code with state transformation logic, that inherently tends to create a lot of coupling